-If you’ve been injured in an accident that was not your fault, you may be entitled to compensation.
+If you’ve been injured in a serious accident that was not your fault, you may be entitled to compensation.
 If you can prove someone else is responsible for what happened to you, you should most definitely proceed with a serious injury claim to get the compensation you deserve.
 But before you do so, read on to discover some of the important things you need to know.

 A lot of people make the mistake of assuming that they have all of the time in the world to make a claim.
 This is not the case, as there are strict time limits in place.
 For most claims, this time limit is three years from the date of the accident.
 However, there are a few exceptions.
 For example, if you were a child at the time of the incident and your parents did not claim on your behalf, you will have three years from the date of your 18th birthday.
 Moreover, if pinpointing an accident date is not possible – for instance, if you have sustained an industrial illness or any other type of injury that has not shown itself for many years – you will have three years from the date of your diagnosis instead.